Henri de Toulouse-Lautrec: Death

-By February 1899, Toulouse-Lautrec's alcoholism began to take its toll and he collapsed from exhaustion.
+By February 1899, Toulouse-Lautrec's alcoholism began to take its toll, and he collapsed from exhaustion.
 His family had him committed to Folie Saint-James, a sanatorium in Neuilly-sur-Seine for three months.
-While he was committed, he drew 39 circus portraits.
-After his release, he returned to the Paris studio for a time and then travelled throughout France.
-His physical and mental health began to decline rapidly owing to alcoholism and syphilis, which he reportedly contracted from Rosa La Rouge, a prostitute who was the subject of several of his paintings.
+While committed, he drew 39 circus portraits.
+After his release, he returned to the Paris studio and travelled throughout France.
+Both his physical and mental health began to decline due to alcoholism and syphilis.

-On Monday 9 September 1901, at the age of 36, he died from complications due to alcoholism and syphilis at his mother's estate, Château Malromé, in Saint-André-du-Bois.
+In March 1901, a stroke left Lautrec paralyzed from the legs down and confined him to a wheelchair.
+On August 15, 1901, while in Taussat, he suffered a stroke which left him hemiplegic.
+On 9 September 1901, at the age of 36, Toulouse-Lautrec died from complications due to alcoholism and syphilis at his mother's estate, Château Malromé, in Saint-André-du-Bois.
 He is buried in Cimetière de Verdelais, Gironde, a few kilometres from the estate.
-His last words reportedly were "Le vieux con!" ("The old fool!"), his goodbye to his father, though another version has been suggested, in which he used the word "hallali", a term used by huntsmen at the moment the hounds kill their prey: "Je savais, Papa, que vous ne manqueriez pas l'hallali." ("I knew, papa, that you wouldn't miss the death.")
+Toulouse-Lautrec's last words reportedly were "Le vieux con!" ("The old fool!"), his goodbye to his father, who was killing a fly over his son's deathbed.

-After Toulouse-Lautrec's death, his mother, Adèle Comtesse de Toulouse-Lautrec-Monfa, and his art dealer, Maurice Joyant, continued promoting his artwork.
+After Toulouse-Lautrec's death, his mother, Comtesse Adèle de Toulouse-Lautrec-Montfa, and his art dealer, Maurice Joyant, continued promoting his artwork.
 His mother contributed funds for a museum to be created in Albi, his birthplace, to show his works.
-This Musée Toulouse-Lautrec owns the most extensive collection of his works.
+The Musée Toulouse-Lautrec owns the most extensive collection of his works.